 Evans Automobiles

 Enthusiasts often play an important role in automotive history.
-For example, in the early 1980s, American design engineer John Evans, inspired by the Group C and GT1 racing series, realized the dream of having his own sports car in his designs.
-He designed and built two radically new models in terms of technical parameters—Evans 386LM and 486LM.
+For example, in the early 1980s, American design engineer John Evans, inspired by the Group C and GT1 racing series, realized his dream of designing his own sports car.
+He designed and built two radically new models in terms of technical parameters, Evans 386LM and 486LM.
 High production costs closed the way to mass production, and the cars remained prototypes.

 Exagon Motors

-Based on the French racing team Exagon Engineering in 2009, the Exagon Motors division was founded, which was engaged in developing and producing serial cars for the road.
-Its first car was the Exagon Furtive-GT, presented at the Paris Motor Show 2012.
-This model is equipped with an electric motor and is an environmentally friendly unit.
-In 2015, a modernized model was created with a more powerful electric motor and longer life.
+In 2009, Exagon Engineering, a French racing team, founded the Exagon Motors division to develop and produce road-legal cars.
+Its first car was the Exagon Furtive-GT, presented at the 2012 Paris Motor Show.
+This model is equipped with an electric motor and is environmentally friendly.
+In 2015, a modernized model was created with a more powerful electric motor and a longer life.

 Ecosse